 The village's most enduring tradition, the New Washington Band has entertained the community regularly since 1865, with only brief interruptions for World War I and periodic reorganizations.
 During the 1870s it played for political rallies as a Democratic Party band; between 1898 and World War I it held a regular concert schedule as a cornet band.
 In the 100-year period between 1898 and 1998, the New Washington Band had only three directors: E.F.
 Ulmer (1898-1932), Luther Cook (1940), and Kenneth Cummins (1934-1939,

 Erected 2000 by Ohio Bicentennial Commission, The Longaberger Company, The New Washington Historical Society, and The Ohio Historical Society.
 (Marker Number 7/8- 17.)

 Credits.
 This page was last revised on June 29, 2018.
-This page originally submitted on May 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 257 times since then and 22 times this year.
+It was originally submitted on May 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 370 times since then and 25 times this year.
 Photos: 1, 2, 3, 4. submitted on May 20, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.